ABOUT

 don’t get me wrong, i love being of service - specifically, in expanding someones capacity to sit with pain and pleasure. the world we live in is ruthless, we can only thrive if we develop our ability to deeply feel and expand our tolerance for discomfort. the mind-body-spirit connection is fascinating to me. i left the Midwest to study cognitive science at University of California, San Diego.

-convinced my calling was in medicine, i spent several years post-grad researching how adolescent trauma informs adult psychoneuroimmunology. in so many words, what happens is - our bodies transform from marks left on us by the shit we endure. there came a point where i realized there was only so much i could do to change a system designed to negate healing. tattooing causes injury, i approach this practice with the intention of minimizing trauma. it’s a beautiful thing to witness transformation from marks made consensually and collaboratively. with encouragement and a gift from my partner, i pivoted and took up needlework creatively. etching designs onto skin has been the perfect medium to blend my art practice with my understanding of anatomy and pursuit of life-force-giving. i’m much happier for it.
+convinced my calling was in medicine, i spent several years post-grad researching how adolescent trauma informs adult psychoneuroimmunology. in so many words, what happens is - marks left on us by the shit we endure transforms us in both material immaterial ways. there came a point where i realized there was only so much i could do to change a system designed to negate healing. i yearn to express myself and thus etching designs onto skin has become the perfect medium to blend my art practice with my understanding of anatomy and pursuit of life-force-giving. tattooing causes injury, and i approach this practice with the intention of minimizing trauma. it’s a beautiful thing to witness transformation from marks made consensually and collaboratively. with encouragement and a gift from my partner, i formally pivoted and took up needlework creatively in 2020. i’m much happier for it.

 for millennium humans have used tattoos to heal, weave narratives together, build community, cast spells, and bring our bodies closer to our visions of them. perhaps this is why i’m drawn to textile motifs, geometry, and the negative space within blackwork tattoos. by withstanding our environment, experiencing ritualistic changes to our bodies, we might grow to love and imbue outselves in it. this affirms my belief that our bodies resemble clay, in that they hold a memory of how they’ve been handled, and they transform under special circumstances. this sacred practice, i hope, will leave you becalmed, in stasis, forever changed.